ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 The field `connid` warrants extra explanation: it is a 4-byte random integer generated during endpoint initialization, which can be used to identify the endpoint.
-When protocol v4 was initially introduced, the field `connid` was named `qkey`, which is a concept of EFA device.
-Later it is realized that this is in fact a connection ID, which we happen to use a EFA device's Q-Key.
+When protocol v4 was initially introduced, the field `connid` was named `qkey`, which is a concept of the EFA device.
+This is used as a connection ID, which we happen to use the EFA device's Q-Key for.

 Currently, the raw address of EFA is 32 bytes, but it can be expanded in the future without breaking backward compatibility.

-## 2. Handshake sub-protocol
+## 2. Handshake subprotocol

-Handshake sub-protocol serves two purposes in protocol v4.
+The handshake subprotocol serves two purposes in protocol v4:

-First, it is used to exchange two endpoints' capability information, which allows to introduce changes to protocol v4 without breaking backward compatibility. (section 2.1)
+First, it is used to exchange two endpoints' capability information, which allows us to introduce changes to protocol v4 without breaking backward compatibility. (section 2.1)

-Second, it is used to adjust the behavior of including EFA raw address in REQ packet header (section 2.2)
+Second, it is used to adjust the behavior of including the EFA raw address in a REQ packet header (section 2.2)

-### 2.1 Handshake sub-protocol and backward compatibility
+### 2.1 Handshake subprotocol and backward compatibility

 The biggest problem when designing a communication protocol is how to maintain backward compatibility when introducing changes to the protocol.
 Imagine the following scenario: there are endpoints that are